tomasjurasek/tomasjurasek.github.io/_posts/2024-12-27-trace-baggage-context-propagation-open-telementry.md

 baggage: key1=value1
 ```

-In .NET with OpenTelemetry, do not use `Activity.Baggage` to read or modify baggage.
+Do not use `Activity.Baggage` to read or modify baggage.
 Instead, use `Baggage.Current` from the `OpenTelemetry.Api` package.

 This ensures that `baggage context` is managed consistently with the OpenTelemetry specifications.